HeatherAn/recommended-coding-practices/09-Using-Git-For-The-Nth-Time.md

 #### Interested in more?

-See the Gitlab cheatsheet [here](https://github.com/HeatherAn/recommended-coding-practices/blob/main/13-Git-Cheatsheet.md)
+See a Git cheatsheet [here](https://github.com/HeatherAn/recommended-coding-practices/blob/main/13-Git-Cheatsheet.md)

 ________________________